mitsuhiko/lucumr/2010/12/24/open-source-and-games.rst

 And with that: Happy Christmas everybody and a big “Thank You” to the independent game community and all people behind the Humble Indie Bundle.
-Indie games are what brought be back to graphic programming because they show that even with a limited budged and simpler artstyle you can create great games.
+Indie games are what brought me back to graphic programming because they show that even with a limited budged and simpler artstyle you can create great games.
 And without realization that I wouldn't have learned a whole lot new things over the last few months.